Tuesday Cloudy. Winds W 15 to 25 km/h becoming light in the late evening.

 Wednesday Partly cloudy.
 Light winds becoming W/NW 15 to 20 km/h in the middle of the day then becoming light in the evening.

 Thursday Mostly sunny.
-Winds S 15 to 25 km/h becoming light during the morning then becoming S/SW 15 to 25 km/h during the afternoon.
+Winds N 15 to 25 km/h tending NW in the morning then becoming light in the late afternoon.

 Riverland Weather Forecasts